reneemacdonald/sdc_project4/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+I used a chessboard to calculate the distortion because it is very easy to see what a chessboard normally looks like vs how it looks like in the images.
+And it's easy to detect automatically because of its pattern.
+Therefore making it easy to map distorted points to undistorted points.
+I then used the values I got to undistort my images before searching for the lane lines:
 ![alt text][image7]

 Original Image